the-turing-way/the-turing-way/conferences/abstracts/CollaborationsWorkshop2020-submission.md

 ### Title

-* The Turing Way: a guide to data science and research
+* The Turing Way: a "lightly-opinionated" guide to data science and research

 ### Authors